What is Pattern 83?

 As the biggest Western power, South African soldiers and mercenaries in particular played a dominant role in combatting these 'brushfire' conflicts.

-In the early years of these counter-insurgent operations, the SADF and allied forces relied on the domestically produced equipment based on British WWII-era designs.
+After the other communist insurgencies & Dwindling UN/NATO support, the SADF & Allied forces relied on the domestically produced equipment based on British WWII-era designs.

 In the mid to late 70s, the SADF began experimenting with new, intermediate caliber service rifles and innovative, lightweight field gear.